mendokuse3/General-Assembly-Code/README.md

 - To receive a passing grade, students must complete 100% of the minimum tasks specified in that assignment
 ####  PROJECTS
 - Students must receive a passing grade on all course projects.
+- Students must present their projects on the specified project presentation date
 - Parameters for passing will be explained when the project is assigned.
 ####  ZERO ACCOUNT BALANCE
 - Students must have no outstanding balances due on their account
 ####  ATTENDANCE
-- Have at least an 80% attendance record (you’ve missed 24 hours total or less of class)
+- Students must have at least an 80% attendance record (you’ve missed 24 hours total or less of class)
 - Attendance is taken at the start of every class meeting.
 - 3 late arrivals &/or early departures will constitute one absence.
 - Unexcused absences are not permitted unless it’s an exceptional circumstance.